Kiciganteng21/DepFileScan/replit.md

 # Overview

 Python Dependency Reader is a CLI tool designed to read, parse, and analyze multiple dependency file formats commonly used in Python projects.
 The tool supports requirements.txt, Pipfile, and pyproject.toml files, providing unified dependency analysis with conflict detection capabilities and PyPI integration for package validation.
+The tool can search for dependency files both in a specific directory and recursively through subdirectories, making it suitable for complex multi-module projects.

 # User Preferences